Skip to Main Content

 Planning a Visit

-Diners building a longer New Zealand itinerary around serious eating might also consider Bistronomy and Vinotech in Napier South, Gothenburg Restaurant in Hamilton Central, or Ortega Fish Shack in Mount Victoria for a spread of formats across the country.
+Diners building a longer New Zealand itinerary around dining might also consider Bistronomy and Vinotech in Napier South, Gothenburg Restaurant in Hamilton Central, or Ortega Fish Shack in Mount Victoria for a spread of formats across the country.
 At the other end of the planning spectrum, McDonald's Taupo covers the motorway-stop bracket.
 And for those tracking Southeast Asian cooking in Auckland's broader dining orbit, Blue Elephant Thai Restaurant in Parnell and Chameleon Restaurant in Wellington Central offer distinct reference points in that category.

 A Quick Peer Check